tomerBARZ/the-universal-mission-for-dcs-world/README.md

 ## Planned development

-### Planned for next update (ASAP, before I leave for vacations :)

-- Support for Kola, Marianas and Germany theaters

 ### VERY high priority

 - New objectives: helicopter (drop/pickup units...), CAP, CAS, OCA (airbase attack)
 - New menu for enemy contacts report, allowing both to quiery AWACS reports and to ask other AI pilots about what they see in the air and on the ground
+- Support for Germany theater

 ### High priority